 Failure to respond to customer complaints*****

 *Excessive trading is also known as churning.
-The best way to determine if an account is being churned is to compare the level of trading to the customer’s investment objective.
-For example, if the investment objective is conservative (safe) but a significant number of trades are taking place, it’s likely churning.
+A practical way to spot churning is to compare the amount of trading to the customer’s investment objective.
+For example, if the objective is conservative (safe) but the account has frequent trading, churning may be occurring.

 **Margin agreements must be signed and submitted promptly after the first margin trade.